insideMan15/Textbook-of-Operating-System-Concepts-/ch5/practice.md

   - Using FCFS for same priority processes
 - d.
 RR and SJF
   - SJF using RR to check whether to switch at each time slice
+***Correction***
+- c: FCFS gives the highest priority to the job that has been in existence the longest
+- d: none

 **5.8 Suppose that a CPU scheduling algorithm favors those processes that have used the least processor time in the recent past.
 Why will this algorithm favor I/O-bound programs and yet not permanently starve CPU-bound programs?**
 - I/O bound programs used less processor time so it would be favored